 - 2.1 Aerodrome operating minima are not established at aerodromes.
-Minimum Sector Altitudes (MSA) are established within 25NM radius of a radio navigation aid serving an airport.
-No minimum IFR altitudes/levels are established for the Lower ATS routes. - 2.2 Except when necessary for take-off or landing or except by permission from the ANATL, E.P. an IFR flight shall not be flown below the minimum flight altitude where established, or where no such minimum flight altitude has been established: - At a level which is at least 2,000ft above the highest obstacle within a radius of 8Km of the estimated position of the aircraft over high terrain or in mountainous areas; - At a level which is at least 1,000ft above the highest obstacle located within 8Km of the estimated position of the aircraft.
+Minimum Sector Altitudes (MSA) are established within 25NM radius of a radio navigation aid serving an airport (excluding WPOC). - 2.2 Except when necessary for take-off or landing or except by permission from the ANATL, E.P. an IFR flight shall not be flown below the minimum flight altitude where established, or where no such minimum flight altitude has been established: - At a level which is at least 2,000ft above the highest obstacle within a radius of 8Km of the estimated position of the aircraft over high terrain or in mountainous areas; - At a level which is at least 1,000ft above the highest obstacle located within 8Km of the estimated position of the aircraft.